The

 Note also that the diagrams visually group the root -chord for each mode.
 But while the -chord is always outlined, the seven extension may or may not be one that you prefer for that given chord in all cases.
 The diagram is not designed to focus on aesthetics — the choices are yours.

-Again, the contrast and styles on the markers are there to also help you isolate notes, intervals, smaller shapes, string groups; and, the musical lines.
+The contrast and styles on the markers are there to also help you isolate notes, intervals, smaller shapes, string groups; and, the musical lines.
 So even while staying in position, they should help you to see past them, for more to appear.

-The marker styles are formed around the natural musical line: so they have a gravity in the visual connections; and still help facilitate a clear and natural contrast.
+👉 The marker styles are formed around the natural musical line: so they have a gravity in the visual connections; and still help facilitate a clear and natural contrast.

 😊